Unpaid Overtime

 While many people conflate the terms "exempt" and "salaried," some employees who receive a salary are, in fact, non-exempt and entitled to overtime pay.
 Understanding employment classifications and overtime laws can be difficult.
 If you believe you should have received overtime pay and didn't, reach out to an Tyler overtime lawyer at Hommel Law Firm.
 During our initial consultation, I can help you determine if you have a case against your employer.

-Are Overtime Hours Taxed?
+Are Overtime Hours Taxed Differently in Texas?

 The state also does not have a state income tax, which means your salary is only subject to federal income taxes if you live & work in Texas.
 There is also no local income taxes.